01 of 11

 Tip: Money is easily exchanged at the airport and most hotels, but remember that Hong Kong and mainland China have different currencies.Continue to 9 of 11 below.

 09 of 11

-One major plus of a 21-hour flight is the amount of airline miles accumulated.
-These long trips also go a long way towards gaining status on your airline of choice, making upgrades and ensuring that other bonuses are far more likely.
+One major plus of a 21-hour flight is the number of airline miles accumulated.
+These long trips also go a long way towards gaining status on your airline of choice, making upgrades, and ensuring that other bonuses are far more likely.
 If you aren't part of a rewards program, sign up when you book your flight.

 10 of 11

 Be prepared!
 You may have trouble finding health products in China (unless you can read Chinese), so always travel with a first-aid kit.

 - Prescription medications - Take more than you need in case your travel plans change and leave in their original packaging.